-I get a hankering for a fish sandwich ..
+Every once in awhile I get a craving for a fish sandwich

-In fact ..
-I’ve been thinking of having one for a couple of months now .. but I just couldn’t bring myself to eat any of the popular options .. and I didn’t have a go-to recipe on tap.
+I’ve been thinking of having one for a couple of months now, but I couldn’t bring myself to eat any of the popular options, and I didn’t have a go-to recipe on tap.

-Fast food .. tasty in the moment but not worth it in the end
+Fast food?
+It’s tasty at the moment but not worth it in the end

-Grocery .. the freezer section doesn’t always do it for me.
-(A couple of weeks ago .. in a moment of hungry ..
-I even bought a big blue box of fish sticks.
-Good grief.. passed along to my favorite 20 somethings)
+Grocery?
+The freezer section doesn’t always do it for me.
+(A couple of weeks ago, in a moment of hunger, I even bought a big blue box of fish sticks.
+Good grief.
+I passed along to my favorite 20 somethings)

 A lighter, healthy version of the sandwich I’d been craving.
-A quick glance through the recipe … seems easy enough.. plus, some interesting flavor combinations
+A quick glance through the recipe, and it seems easy enough.
+Plus, some interesting flavor combinations

 Whatever was I waiting for?

 It was great!
-Really .. really good.
-In fact .. the fish sandwich will be making an appearance at our next food swap .. slider form .. as an appetizer.
+In fact, the fish sandwich will be making an appearance at our next food swap, in slider form, as an appetizer.
 Perfect!

-I even learned something along the way..
+I even learned something along the way.
 Soaking an onion in cold water before putting it to use?
 What?
-The author mentions .. if your onion is soaked in ice water for 20 minutes or so .. it will keep it's crunch, but not the bite.
+The author mentions, if your onion is soaked in ice water for twenty minutes or so, it will keep its crunch, but not the bite.

 Now we do

-I will say though .. a tip to the wise .. unless you’re more skilled than I in taking the skin off of a fish .. buy fillets without.
-This de-skinning business ..
-I’ve determined is an art .. not to be entered into by an amateur.
+A tip to the wise, unless you’re more skilled than I in taking the skin off of a fish, buy fillets without.
+This de-skinning business, I’ve determined is an art, and not to be entered into by an amateur.

-(ps: If you’re looking for other sandwich inspirations ..
-Cooking Light has a lot of great ideas.
-It’s going to be a lot of fun to try out some others)
+ps: If you’re looking for other sandwich inspirations, Cooking Light has a lot of great ideas.
+It’s going to be fun to try out some others

 Breaded Fish Sandwich with Mint Caper Tartar Sauce

-- 2 teaspoons finely chopped fresh flat-leaf parsley
+- 2 tsp finely chopped fresh flat-leaf parsley

 - 3 cups ice water

-- Combine first 6 ingredients in a small bowl; stir in 1/8 teaspoon pepper.
+- Combine the first six ingredients in a small bowl; stir in a grind of black pepper.
 Set tartar sauce aside

 - Combine onion and ice water; soak 20 minutes.
 Drain on paper towels

-- Sprinkle remaining 1/4 teaspoon pepper and 1/4 teaspoon salt evenly over fish.
-Place flour in a shallow dish; egg whites in another, and the bread crumbs in yet another.
+- Place flour in a shallow dish; egg whites in another, and the bread crumbs in yet another.
 Dredge both sides of fish in flour; dip in egg white, and dredge this time in bread crumbs.

 - Heat a large nonstick skillet over medium-high heat, add oil; swirl to coat.
 Add fish; cook 2 minutes on each side or until browned.

 - Place fish on a baking sheet.
-Bake at 350° for 6 minutes or until it flakes easily when tested with a fork.
+Bake for 5-6 minutes, or until it flakes easily when tested with a fork.

-- Spread tartar sauce, top each a fish fillet, onions, and tomatoes
+- On the buns, spread tartar sauce.
+Top each a fish fillet, onions, and tomatoes